 I know I’m not the only one that gets transported to green fields and the youth days when we were playing as kids.
 If a fragrance can transport me to some other place so vividly, it has already accomplished what is supposed to do.

-The invigorating opening slowly transitions to herbal and aromatic heart notes that pay an homage to the original Acqua di Parma Colonia classic.
+The invigorating opening slowly transitions to herbal and aromatic heart notes that pay homage to the original Acqua di Parma Colonia classic.

 The scent of bitter galbanum and aromatic lavender amplifies the mint, and some who are more used to wearing easier scents might find this phase somewhat challenging, but at this point, the scent has lost the initial big projection, and it shouldn’t be an issue.